slitheringblob/shopbridge-api/README.md

 # shopbridge-api
- Product Inventory API for ShopBridge made using Flask, SQLAlchemy and Marshmallow
+ Product Inventory API for ShopBridge made using Flask, SQLite, SQLAlchemy and Marshmallow

 ## Endpoints: